UWSEDS-aut17/groupby/README.md

 ![](doc/project-vision.png)

 Browsing, interacting, and creating content on social media has become a way of life for many people.
-Although one's [personal Facebook data](https://www.facebook.com/help/131112897028467), [Twitter data](https://support.twitter.com/articles/20170160#), and other social media data can be downloaded, there appears to be a dearth of tools to facilitate analysis of that data--for example, [NameGenWeb](https://github.com/oxfordinternetinstitute/NameGenWeb) was created by the Oxford Internet Institute to assist Facebook users in exporting their networks, but the tool is no longer maintained or usable.
+Although some or all of one's social media data can often be downloaded, there appears to be a dearth of tools to facilitate analysis of that data--for example, [NameGenWeb](https://github.com/oxfordinternetinstitute/NameGenWeb) was created by the Oxford Internet Institute to assist Facebook users in exporting their networks, but the tool is no longer maintained or usable.

 Because we believe that social media users--not only marketers--deserve to understand their social media behavior, we are attempting a tool project that will enable users to gain very simple insights into their social media use.
-In addition to providing some summary of activities on each platform, we anticipate enabling users to explore several questions that depend on integration of data sources:
+Currently, our tool is capable of ingesting datasets from **Facebook, LinkedIn, Twitter, and Google Calendar.** In addition to providing some summary of activities on each platform, we anticipate enabling users to explore several questions that depend on integration of data sources:

 - Do their levels of activity across different social media platforms rise and fall together, or do they cycle between one platform or another?
 - What times of day do they tend to be most active on social media?